atreyasha/spp-explainability/docs/develop.md

                 `zip_lambda_2d` function -\> perhaps same for `cat_2d`
                 function

-        2.  synchronize all changes in the oracle model into the mimic model
+            9.  add all conditionals related to epsilons and SL (or wildcards) to explainability script as per `visualize_efficiently`

-        3.  check if it is possible to port the entire backpointer concept inside the sopa model as an exec-mode
+        2.  check if it is possible to port the entire backpointer concept inside the sopa model as an exec-mode

+        3.  consider modifying model forward to conditionally return scores and other tensors before linear layer -\> preferably as a concatenated tensor -\> then can simply use model outputs instead of computing them from scratch as is currently done in explain script

+        4.  consider adding softmax to model forward if this is of any use

+        5.  consider adding NullPointer instead of padding -\> might help distinguish

+        6.  zero and restart padding used in model, but only restart padding used in explain script -\> incompatibilities between transitons_once functions

-        4.  binarizer and layer normalization output should be used for explainability to ignore all other patterns -\> might help with explainability
+        7.  binarizer and layer normalization output should be used for explainability to ignore all other patterns -\> might help with explainability

-        5.  think about how to work with unknown tokens on new data for mimic model
+        8.  think about how to work with unknown tokens on new data for mimic model

-        6.  perhaps keep the existing nearest neighbours functionality to deal with unmatching patterns
+        9.  perhaps keep the existing nearest neighbours functionality to deal with similar patterns with different tokens

-        7.  introduce new function for loading and dumping patterns to intercommunicate between mimic/oracle models -\> utilize output-prefix argument when dumping output patterns file
+        10. introduce new function for loading and dumping patterns to intercommunicate between mimic/oracle models -\> utilize output-prefix argument when dumping output patterns file

-        8.  look into `visualize_efficiently` and
+        11. look into `visualize_efficiently` and
             `interpret_classification_results` scripts for possible
             workflows to adopt

-        9.  develop merging framework where regular expressions are generalized from all the best patterns available -\> produce pretty and compact ensembe of regular expressions, perhaps with graphviz
+        12. develop merging framework where regular expressions are generalized from all the best patterns available -\> produce pretty and compact ensemble of regular expressions, perhaps with graphviz

-    2. Execution speed
+    3. Execution speed

+        1.  use tqdm to help with estimations

-        1.  search for more efficient back-pointer python implementation
+        2.  search for more efficient back-pointer python implementation

-        2.  use tqdm to help with estimations

         3.  look into torch semiring times function which could be a bottleneck or otherwise use timing analysis to find